Skip to content

 Testing

-Testing allows you to protect your project from regression by continuously verifying the output of each model matches your expectations.
+Testing allows you to protect your project from regression by continuously verifying that the output of each model matches your expectations.
 Unlike audits, tests are executed either on demand (for example, as part of a CI/CD job) or every time a new plan is created.

 Similar to unit testing in software development, SQLMesh evaluates the model's logic against predefined inputs and then compares the output to expected outcomes provided as part of each test.